Economic Science Association Statement of Purpose and Bylaws

 - The Executive Committee at its annual meeting shall determine the membership fee for the following year.
-The Executive Committee may offer a reduced-rate membership fee to students.
-The annual membership fee and student membership fee shall include subscriptions to all official journals of the Association.
+The Executive Committee may offer a reduced-rate membership fee.
+The annual membership fee and concessionary membership fee shall include subscriptions to all official e-journals of the Association.

 - Every member is entitled to receive announcements and such other materials that the Executive Committee shall specify for circulation to the general membership.

 - All the members and Officers must abide by the ESA ethical guidelines.
 If the Executive Committee considers in its reasonable opinion that a member or an Officer has breached the ESA ethical guidelines, then it may decide by a two-thirds majority vote to sanction or terminate this person’s membership or office before the end of its regular term.
 The member or Officer will be given an opportunity to put his or her case to the Executive Committee before a vote takes place.